TBM13/Samsung-Camera-Experiments/README.md

 # Samsung Camera Experiments
 ## `patch_lib.py`
 A Python script that automatically patches the 32-bit and 64-bit camera libraries of Exynos devices to enable different features. \
 Requires Python 3.10 or higher.
+May not work with Python 3.12+ since the `capstone` module requires `distutils` which was deprecated on that version.

 The libraries are located at `/vendor/lib/libexynoscamera3.so` and `/vendor/lib64/libexynoscamera3.so`. \
 If the script fails to patch yours, open an issue and attach them, specifying your device model and Android version.